robuust/vue-components/README.md

 ## Features

-- **Vue 3 Components**: Carefully crafted components that work seamlessly with Vue 3 ✨
+- ✨ **Vue 3 Components**: Carefully crafted components that work seamlessly with Vue 3
-- **Tailwind CSS Integration**: Leverage Tailwind CSS for styling, with full theme customization support 💎
+- 💎 **Tailwind CSS Integration**: Leverage Tailwind CSS for styling, with full theme customization support
-- **Theming & Customization**: Tailor components to your project’s branding directly from the `tailwind.config.js` 🚀
+- 🚀 **Theming & Customization**: Tailor components to your project’s branding directly from the `tailwind.config.js`
-- **Accessibility First**: Components are designed with accessibility in mind, ensuring compliance with best practices 🖖🏽
+- 🖖🏽 **Accessibility First**: Components are designed with accessibility in mind, ensuring compliance with best practices
+- 📦 **Nuxt 3 module available**

 ## Installation